hoppersroppers/roadmap/README.md

 Our philosophy at Ropper's Academy is that we provide you a straightforward roadmap and accompanying curriculum, and if you follow it, you will be better prepared for whatever comes next than any student who attempts to teach themself.

 If you're looking for our recommendations on how to get a job in security, [this is the link for you](https://www.hoppersroppers.org/library/breakIntoSecurity.html).
 It focuses on projects and demonstrating knowledge.
+If you are interested in certificates, [this is our roadmap for earning those](https://www.hoppersroppers.org/library/infosecCertRoadmap).

 On the other hand, the Ropper's Roadmap, which is where you are right now, is entirely focused on learning new material in the most efficient and entertaining way possible.
 It's a work in progress and will have you learn a great deal of very varied information.